 We like the overall shape of the RS80s sections, and it seems to do a good job of giving riders a cross between an aerodynamic ride and a deeper profile for more grinding and hilly rides.
 You may not get the aero profile you would with a Zipp or Hed wheel, but for many riders that is a good thing.
 The result is a wheelset that may outperform more expensive wheels on hills and in cross winds.

 Road tests validate the good performance in crosswinds and on hills, and depending on what you were riding previously, you should notice a nice aero pickup.
 The RS 80 isn’t going to give you a pillow-soft ride, nor are they intended do.
 Plenty of road energy will be telegraphed to your body, but that is to be expected for wheels of this class and composite.
 The wheels are responsive, and that is what most riders who spend this money on want.
 If you are doing ultra-long rides regularly and value a silky smooth ride, you may want to consider some other wheels such as Shimano’s own Dura Ace, although the RS80s have been known to do just fine on some very long rides.
+We think your computer will show you that your overall performance is right up there with other wheels, unless you are a 1,000-watt-output pro.
 What offsets any perceived roughness is the durability – we have seen several RS80 models with many miles on them, and they seem to hold up great over time.

 As mentioned above, there are a few alternatives to the RS 80 that exist in the market, although the RS80 occupies a nice niche of all-around functionality with a price that is lower than some other options.
 Namely, key competition includes: